Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: Introduction

-The primary purpose of this paper is to demonstrate theoretically that high single-photon purity and high two-photon heralding efficiency $\eta$ (the probability of measuring a partnered ``heralded'' photon upon measuring one photon) can be achieved for SPDC in bulk nonlinear optical crystals by adjusting the focal parameters of the pump beam and the down-converted collection optics.
-The beauty of our approach is its simplicity.
-We show that adjusting the Gaussian beam waists alters the transverse phase mismatch, which in turn alters the joint spectral amplitude.
 Because we rely on transverse phase mismatch, our approach only works for non-collinear SPDC setups, where the signal and idler modes are along different axes.
 This is a common method for separating signal and idler modes in bulk-crystal setups.
-Importantly, our approach can be applied for a wide range of pump and down-converted wavelengths in contrast to techniques that only work for a limited range of wavelengths (\textit{e.g.}, crystal dispersion engineering).
-This work will broaden the quantum toolbox for sources of entangled light.
+Importantly, our approach can be applied for a wide range of pump and down-converted wavelengths in contrast to techniques that only work for a limited range of wavelengths (\textit{e.g.}, group velocity matching, crystal dispersion engineering, etc.).
+This work adds to the quantum toolbox for sources of entangled light.

-In the next section, we discuss relevant background material such as down-converted pair source requirements, and we draw a contrast between our technique and others.
+In the next section, we discuss relevant background material such as down-converted pair source requirements and contrast our work with previous methods.
 In Sec.~\ref{Sec:FOM}, we discuss the various figures-of-merit that determine the quality of our proposed source.
 We then introduce the mechanism that allows us to tune down-conversion properties, and we show its efficacy through simulation in Sec.~\ref{Sec:TuneProp}.
-We discuss the adjustment of other physical properties of the setup and their effects on the system in Sec.~\ref{Sec:Generalize}.
+We discuss adjusting other physical properties of the setup and their effects on the system in Sec.~\ref{Sec:Generalize}.
 Section~\ref{Sec:Conclusion} summarizes our findings.